andrei-polukhin/andrei-polukhin.github.io/_posts/2025-05-25-enjoying-suffering-jouissance.markdown

 My day-to-day life sometimes feels like a fight with paranoia.
 When attending an A1.1 German course in the best language school in Vienna, I felt primal fear at *mein Lehrer*'s gaze: one mistake — and I get beaten.
 Old wounds don't care about new contexts.
-My eye twitched, my shoulders shook — *Verhandlung mit meine Paranoia*:
+My eye twitched, my shoulders shook — *Verhandlung mit meiner Paranoia*:
 > A: I can walk away.
 This isn't childhood.
 > P: Aber das Leiden ist deine Muttersprache!
 Du hast viel Spaß, oder?
 > A: Nein!